ansibleguy/infra_apache/README.md

 * **Note:** This role expects that the site's unencrypted 'server' will only redirect to its encrypted connection.

-* **Note:** If you want all domain-names to get 'caught' by a site/server you need to add an underline '*' as alias or domain!<br>
+* **Note:** If you want all domain-names to get 'caught' by a site/server you need to add a star/wildcard '*' as alias!<br>
-This will also be done automatically if no domain is supplied.
+BUT: You still have to provide a main domain!

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!